-A. No. The role of the Public Sector Labour Relations is to provide advice to representatives of public sector employers.
+No. The role of the Public Sector Labour Relations is to provide advice to representatives of public sector employers.
 It is inappropriate for the directorate to also provide advice to employees.
 This avoids potential conflicts of interest.
 Employees wishing to seek advice can contact their agency's human resource department or relevant union.

-A. A list of the current agreements, including agency specific agreements, can be found on the Public Sector Agreements page and provides links to the Western Australian Industrial Relations Commission.
+A list of the current agreements, including agency specific agreements, can be found on the Public Sector Agreements page and provides links to the Western Australian Industrial Relations Commission.
 Some agreements are not available from the websites, and the relevant agency will need to be contacted.

-A. Treasurer's Instructions are issued in accordance with section 78 of the Financial Management Act 2006.
+Treasurer's Instructions are issued in accordance with section 78 of the Financial Management Act 2006.
 The Act makes provision for the administration and audit of the public finances of the State and certain statutory authorities, including the payment of salaries, act of grace payments, and other matters affecting employment entitlements.